Applicants must meet the following mandatory requirements:

 - can be written by current or past supervisors from either academia or industry.

-When selected as a “Green Talent”, your chosen interlocutors will be contacted by the organisers of the Science Forum, who will provide information about you, arrange meetings and plan accommodation and transport.
-Unfortunately, we cannot always guarantee that the nominated persons will be available.
-Therefore, we kindly ask you to list five experts you would like to meet.
-Please also refrain from contacting the experts at any point prior to your appointment unless this has been previously communicated with us.
+When selected as a “Green Talent”, your chosen interlocutors will be contacted by the organisers of the Science Forum, who will provide information about you and arrange meetings.
+Please refrain from contacting the experts at any point prior to your appointment unless this has been previously communicated with us.

 We have put together some information that may prove to be of use if you are facing difficulties in identifying a German expert.